 Both applications can be used to create original graphics and animation.
 Both use a timeline and offer scripting capabilities for controlling animation programmatically.
 After Effects includes a larger set of effects.

 Both applications allow you to place graphics on separate layers for compositing.
 These layers can be turned on and off as needed.
 Both also allow you to apply effects to the contents of individual layers.

-In Flash, composites do not affect the video content directly; they affect only the appearance of the video during playback in Flash Player.
+In Animate, composites do not affect the video content directly; they affect only the appearance of the video during playback in Flash Player.
 In contrast, when you composite with imported video in After Effects, the video file you export actually incorporates the composited graphics and effects.

-Flash has a unique set of vector art tools that make it useful for a variety of drawing tasks not possible in After Effects or Adobe® Illustrator®.
+Animate has a unique set of vector art tools that make it useful for a variety of drawing tasks not possible in After Effects or Adobe® Illustrator®.
 You can import SWF files into After Effects to composite them with other video or render them as video with additional creative effects.
 Interactive content and scripted animation are not retained.
 Animation defined by keyframes is retained.

 Each SWF file imported into After Effects is flattened into a single continuously rasterized layer, with its alpha channel preserved.
 Continuous rasterization means that graphics stay sharp as they are scaled up.
 This import method allows you to use the root layer or object of your SWF files as a smoothly rendered element in After Effects, allowing the best capabilities of each tool to work together.

 Working with Adobe Premiere Pro and After Effects